telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/nodes/expand-all-nodes-upon-check.md

 # Expand All Nodes upon Check

-The example below demonstrates how to expand all child nodes of a Kendo UI TreeView widget when checking a root node.
+The following example demonstrates how to expand all child nodes of a TreeView when checking a root node.

 ###### Example